dgroomes/dev-containers-playground/README.md

    - I want to use a custom template.
    - Consider using SSH here.
 - [ ] Can "features" depend on other features?
 It's probably not a good idea to get very nested, but I want to know what's possible.
+- [ ] Make a connection to things like Dagger and Nix.
+I've had my eye on these things.
+I like their ideas.
+I'm not sure they are a good fit for me right now, but it's important to keep them in the mix because I'm especially unsure about how useful DevContainers is for me and I don't want to find myself building a substantial dependency on DevContainers because of its shakey foundations on ad hoc shell scripting and a never-fully-baked reference implementation (the CLI).

 ## Reference